Grant Opportunities

 Organizations will need to create an account or log in to an existing account to access the site.
 Registration does not commit your organization to submission of an application.

-New Title III-E applications must be submitted by 4:30 PM, on Friday, August 5, 2022, and renewal applications are due by 4:30 PM on Friday, July 29, 2022, at which time the ability to submit via MNRAAA’s grant platform will be closed.
+Applications must be submitted by 4:30 PM, on Friday, September 1, 2023, at which time the ability to submit via MNRAAA’s grant platform will be closed.
 Late responses are not accepted.